croquet/microverse/staging/README.md

 <info@croquet.io>

-Please refer to the QuickStart.md in the `docs` directory to get started.
-Key concepts and the features of Croquet Microverse and development workflow are explained in other documents in `docs`.
+Please refer to the [./docs/QuickStart.md](./docs/QuickStart.md) to get started.
+Key concepts and the features of Croquet Microverse and development workflow are explained in other documents in the [docs](./docs) directory.
 The following is the bare minimum steps to take to run Croquet Microverse on your computer:

+## Prerequisite
+1. Npm.
+Please refer to the installation page on [npmjs.com](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+2. Git.
+Please refer to the installation page on [git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+Npm and git are large software packages and explaining them is not in the scope of this document.
+We only use their most basic features.
+So if you don't have those packages on your computer yet, look for the simplest installation method for your platform.

 ## The First Steps to Run
 1. Clone or fork the Github repository from <https://github.com/croquet/microverse-builder>.